phalcon-orphanage/docs/en/reference/tutorial-rest.rst

         echo json_encode($data);
     });

-:doc:`PHQL <phql>`, allow us to write queries using a high level, object oriented SQL dialect that internally translates to the right SQL statements depending on the database system we are using.
+:doc:`PHQL <phql>`, allow us to write queries using a high-level, object-oriented SQL dialect that internally translates to the right SQL statements depending on the database system we are using.
 The clause "use" in the anonymous function allows us to pass some variables from the global to local scope easily.